 All you’ll need is tools like clippers for trimming the bush (depending on how much work needs to be done), shovels for digging up dirt if you’re making beds for plants, a rake and hoe.

-A fresh layer of mulch will add the perfect finishing touch and help protect your new plants and flowers.
+A fresh layer of mulch will add a big impact and help protect your new plants and flowers.

-These are one of those things that just gets ignored until it becomes impossible to ignore anymore because they get so bad… but this project doesn’t have to be daunting even though it might seem complicated at first glance with all the different steps.
+These are one of those things that just get ignored until it becomes impossible to ignore anymore because they get so bad… but this project doesn’t have to be daunting and you’ll feel so much better once you do!

 bath tub alcove with white subway tile